 Statute of limitations

 Some people keep paying credit card debts that are 7 or 10 years old.
-While this is okay from a moral viewpoint, there might come a time when you are so starved for cash that you are unable to pay the debt anymore.
+While this is okay from a moral viewpoint, there might come a time when you are so starved for cash that you are unable to pay them anymore.
 In such situations, you should consider using the statute of limitations against the debts.
 Each state has its own rules that stipulate a time period within which the debt has to be collected and beyond which the debtor is under no legal obligation to repay their loan.
-For instance, if your state mandates that credit card debt can only be collected for a period of 8 years, but you’re still repaying debts for far longer, you can legally get the repayment obligation annulled.
+For instance, if your state mandates that credit card debt can only be collected for a period of 8 years, but you’re still repaying it for far longer, you can legally get the repayment obligation annulled.